 - Super Mario Galaxy is noted for having a relatively complex plot for a Mario game, but Shigeru Miyamoto kept the team from going further in that direction for the sequel, reflecting his belief that Mario games shouldn't really have deep plots.

 - The Legend of Zelda: Four Swords Adventures got a similar treatment.
 It was originally going to have a plot with strong continuity ties to the rest of the series (cut dialogue suggests it was originally planned to be about the Imprisoning War from the backstory of A Link to the Past), but when Miyamoto saw it he complained that the plot should not be something that confused the player — leastways not with this particular game — and "upended the teatable" on the project.
-What's left is a game with strong hints of both A Link to the Past and Ocarina of Time but without clear continuity.
+What's left is a game with strong hints of both A Link to the Past and Ocarina of Time but without clear continuity, even retelling Ganondorf's backstory.
+In the end, the official timeline dictates that Four Swords Adventures and A Link to the Past are in different timeline branches split off from Ocarina of Time.
+Even so it still raises continuity issues as it clearly wasn't written with continuity in mind.

-- Madden NFL: Madden outright refused to put his name on the six man football prototype EA first showed him, forcing the project to be shelved until 16-bit consoles came around which could handle a full team.
+- Madden NFL: John Madden outright refused to put his name on the six man football prototype EA first showed him, forcing the project to be shelved until consoles came around that could handle full teams.

-- The executives of She Ra Princess Of Power were once presented with the character of Stinkor to be included as a villain in the show.
+- The executives of She-Ra: Princess of Power were once presented with the character of Stinkor to be included as a villain in the show.
 They hated the idea, thinking the character ridiculous enough to not be taken seriously by the fanbase.
-As a result, they resolved to never use him in She-Ra or any other He-Man-based media.
-The character was eventually allowed to be used in the 2002 remake.
+As a result, they resolved to never use him in She-Ra or any other Masters of the Universe-based media.
+The character was eventually allowed to be used in He-Man and the Masters of the Universe (2002).
+Phelous gave them some flak for this when he brought up a similarly scent-based good-guy character named "Perfuma", who was in the show, and the obvious rivalry therein.

-- Executives for Batman The Animated Series objected to showing the Graysons' deaths.
-The producers opted to use a Sound Only Death instead, deciding it was more powerful this way.
+- Executives for objected to showing the Graysons' deaths.
+The producers opted to use a Sound-Only Death instead, deciding it was more powerful this way.

-- It was actually a common policy for the show.
-The writers would write scenes, the executives would veto the scene, so the writers would write a worse scene which somehow got through.
-Possibly the best overall example (as opposed to individual scenes throughout the series) is the Joker Venom which originally killed its victims.
-But since you can't have a mass murderer on a kids show actually kill people, they instead had them have a permanent grin on their face and laugh uncontrollably, which made for a much creepier scenes.
+- It was actually a common policy for the show: the writers would write scenes, the executives would veto the scene, so the writers would write a worse scene that somehow got through.
+Possibly the best overall example (as opposed to individual scenes throughout the series) is the Joker Venom: it originally killed its victims, but since you can't have a mass murderer actually kill people on a kids' show, they instead had them have a permanent grin on their face and laugh uncontrollably, which made for much creepier scenes.

-- In that same vein, Alan Burnett revealed that he once proposed a plotline in Batman Beyond where Terry and Dana break up for a final time and Terry hooks up with his best friend Max.
-Bruce Timm vetoed it.
+- In that same vein, Alan Burnett revealed that he once wrote an episode in Batman Beyond where Terry and Dana break up for a final time and Terry hooks up with his best friend Max.
+Bruce Timm vetoed it, because when he proposed the episode, he'd intended that Terry/Dana finally have their important date at the end.

 - The crew of Rocko's Modern Life averted this by pestering the higher-ups endlessly over marrying off Filbert and Hutch.
 In spite of the rules at the time stating that no Nicktoon could have any continuity, the execs caved and let the show go through with the wedding.
 They skipped the process and just gave the okay when the guys asked for permission to give Filbert and Hutch kids.